aosabook/500lines/same-origin-policy/doc/chapter.md

 (\* Wondering why is it that (some) browsers make this distinction between the property being explicitly set or not, even though they could have the same value in both cases?
-Bad things could happen if it werent for this, for example, a site could be subject to XSS from its subdomains (`foo.example.com` could set the `document.domain` property to `example.com` and write its DOM))
+Bad things could happen if it weren't for this, for example, a site could be subject to XSS from its subdomains (`foo.example.com` could set the `document.domain` property to `example.com` and write its DOM))